eamena-project/eamena-arches-dev/data/bibref/README.md

 [^2]: the min and max of the EAMENA field "Assessment Activity Date"
 [^1]: All unique values from this EAMENA field.
 For example in a given GeoJSON export, the EAMENA field "Country Type" gathers these values: "Iran (Islamic Republic of)", "Afghanistan", "Islamic (Iran)"
+[^3]: constant: `isDescribedBy`: `https://zenodo.org/doi/10.5281/zenodo.10142706` is the Zenodo GitHub release of the refrence data (resource models, etc.) and variable: `isContinuedBy` : the DOI of already published datasets
+[^4]: this is the ID of 'Arcadia fund, num 4178'